 There’s an old proverb that says, “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 In a culture that is largely inundated with instant gratification, the natural process of growing fruit trees may seem like an eternity.
 It’s not uncommon for people to list time as one of their top reasons for not growing food — time that has less to do with planting and more to do with waiting; however, any gardener will remind you that anything worth doing is worth waiting for.
 So, on average, how long is it before you should expect to see fruit from your newly planted trees?
 Take a look.

-Stark Bro’s Fruit Trees – Years Until Fruit
+Stark Bro’s Fruit Trees – Years to Fruit

 Stark Bro’s Trees are 1-2 years old when shipped.
-“Years Until Fruit” begins counting after the trees are transplanted into your growing space.
+“Years to Fruit” begins counting after the trees are transplanted into your growing space.

 |Apple Trees||2-5 years|